07

 ASSESSMENT

-1. Unit 3 School-assessed Coursework: 40% (two mathematical investigations)
+1. Unit 3 School Assessed Coursework: 40% (two mathematical investigations)

-2. Unit 4 School-assessed Coursework: 20% (a mathematical investigation)
+2. Unit 4 School Assessed Coursework: 20% (a mathematical investigation)

-3. Units 3 and 4 Examination: 40%
+3. Units 3 & 4 Examination: 40%

 General Mathematics